Psychedelic/plug-docs/docs/introduction/overview.md

 ![](imgs/main.png)

 Plug allows any user to manage their Cycles and ICP by just using the Principal ID.
-It will also allow anyone to surface any other Internet Computer token that is compatible/approved, or that follows a Principal-ID centric standard token interface.
+It will also allow anyone to surface any other Internet Computer token that is compatible/approved, or that follows a Principal ID centric standard token interface.

 ![](imgs/send.png)